akeelquamina/TelecomAWSProjects/README.md

 This project focuses on building a Telecom Fraud Detection System using AWS services.
 The system detects anomalies in call patterns and stores relevant data in DynamoDB for analysis.
 The development was divided into two phases:

 - **Phase 1:** Setting up the Lambda function to store call data in DynamoDB.
-- **Phase 2:** Enhancing the system with anomaly detection and debugging issues encountered during deployment.
+- **Phase 2:** Enhancing the system with anomaly detection and expanding data attributes.

 ## Phase 1: Setting Up AWS Lambda with DynamoDB